 3 Steps to Cost-Effective Staff Scheduling

-Across our industry, hospitals struggle to rein in labor costs.
-In my work with hospital systems, I often see scheduling approaches that increase the cost of core staff coverage.
-There IS a better way to fill your shifts – sequenced scheduling.
+Staff scheduling across the healthcare industry can often make it challenging for hospitals to rein in labor costs.
+In my work with hospital systems, I often see staff scheduling approaches that increase the cost of core staff coverage.
+There IS a better way to fill your shifts – sequenced staff scheduling.

 Scheduling in three phases (or sequences) can reduce costs while covering patient care needs with the appropriate resources.
 Skill mix, experience mix, scope of practice and workforce capabilities are essential elements for success.